splatterxl/experiments/himinsbjörg/README.md

 # Himinsbjörg

-Service to extract experiments from the Gateway.
+Activity to scrape gateway experiments using `dolfies/discord.py-self`.

-## Environment
+## TODO

-- `TOKEN` – Discord token.
+All done.